 Make Sure Your Hard Work Isn’t Going To Waste

 By removing your makeup, cleansing and moisturizing every night before bed, you’re caring for and protecting your skin.
 But something as simple as your pillowcase could be sabotaging all of your good intentions.
 You might not think of it, but by using subpar, inexpensive, cotton bed linens, you may be undoing all of the good your nighttime skincare routine has done for your skin.
 Don’t let your linens be the cause of damaged or dull skin.
-Get a pillowcase and sheets that work as hard as you do to protect and preserve your skin.
+Get a soft pillowcase and sheet sets, like Nollapelli’s innovative bedding, that work as hard as you do to protect and preserve your skin.

-Cotton’s loose weave and absorbent fibers can pull moisture away from your skin, trapping it in you bedding.
-This can cause your skin and hair to become dry, brittle and flaky.
+Cotton’s loose weave and absorbent fibers can pull moisture away from your skin, trapping it in your bedding.
+This can cause your skin and hair to become dry, brittle, and flaky.
 It also means you’re left sleeping in bed linens rich with moisture that can be uncomfortable and unbreathable.
-Investing in a high tech, tight weave fabric can benefit your skin by preserving its moisture and maximizing air flow to your body.
+Investing in a high tech fabric can benefit your skin by preserving its moisture and maximizing airflow to your body.
 You’ve put so much effort into your skin.
 Don’t let a shoddy pillowcase put it all to waste.